-That God makes everything to serve towards the infallible accomplishment of His will is true; but to make use of this truth in order to deny the consequences of the responsibility of man placed under God&#8217;s government on the earth, is anything but sound doctrine.
+That God makes everything to serve towards the infallible accomplishment of His will is true; but to make use of this truth in order to deny the consequences of the responsibility of man placed under God's government on the earth, is anything but sound doctrine.

-The Christian dispensation will doubtless &#8220;fill up the period allotted to it.&#8221; That is not the point.
+The Christian dispensation will doubtless "fill up the period allotted to it."
+That is not the point.
 The question is to know whether God will not put an end to this dispensation on account of the sins and the rebellion of those who ought to have glorified Him according to the principles of the dispensation and the privileges which are granted in it.
 Now, the revelation of God is positive with respect to this.
 The second appearing of the Lord, to which the author alludes, has for its object the execution of judgment on the apostasy, which has ripened into open revolt against Himself.
-The kings of the earth will make war against die Lamb.
+The kings of the earth will make war against the Lamb.
 No one will be permitted to buy or sell unless they take the mark of the beast.
 This terrible day will not come without the consummation of the apostasy and the revelation of the man of sin whom the Lord will destroy by His appearing.
 This day will come as a thief in the night.
 Jehovah will even plead against all flesh.
 But the most terrible part of this terrible day, from which the Lord will return having His garments dyed with blood, will be the judgment of the apostates and rebels.

-The author says, &#8220;faith will be changed into sight, and hope into reality&#8221;; but he does not know what he is talking about.
+The author says, "faith will be changed into sight, and hope into reality"; but he does not know what he is talking about.
 When will that take place?
 We shall go to meet our Lord in the air, and so shall we ever be with the Lord.
 But the dispensation on the earth will be ended by the apostasy which will give birth to antichrist, and by judgment, that is, it will be suppressed on account of sin.
 According to the threat (@Romans 11) already quoted, the Gentiles not having continued in the goodness of God, the system will be put an end to by a